An online learning approach to dynamic pricing and capacity sizing in service systems: Introduction

-\paragraph{\textbf{Organization of the paper.}} In Section \ref{sec: Model}, we introduce the model assumptions and provide an outline of our online learning algorithm.
-In Section \ref{sec: framework}, we conduct the regret analysis for the online algorithm by separately treating the \textit{regret of nonstationarity} - the part of regret arising from the transient system dynamics, and the \textit{regret of suboptimality} - the part originating from the errors due to suboptimal pricing and staffing decisions.
-In Section \ref{sec: direct}, we give the detailed description of the online algorithm; we also establish a logarithmic regret bound by appropriately selecting our algorithm parameters.
-In Section \ref{sec: num} we conduct numerical experiments to confirm the effectiveness of the algorithm.
-We draw concluding remarks in Section \ref{sec: conclusions}.
+In Section \ref{sec: lit}, we review the related literature.
+In Section \ref{sec: Model}, we introduce the model assumptions and provide an outline of our online learning algorithm.
+In Section \ref{sec: framework}, we conduct the regret analysis for GOLiQ by separately treating the \textit{regret of nonstationarity} - the part of regret arising from the transient system dynamics, and the \textit{regret of suboptimality} - the part originating from the errors due to suboptimal pricing and staffing decisions.
+In Section \ref{sec: direct}, we give the detailed description of GOLiQ and establish a logarithmic regret bound by appropriately selecting our algorithm parameters.
+In Section \ref{sec: num} we conduct numerical experiments to confirm the effectiveness and {robustness} of GOLiQ.
+We conclude in Section \ref{sec: conclusions}.
 In the e-companion, we give all technical proofs and provide additional numerical examples.